 by Mike Ratliff

-9 Ὑμεῖς δὲ οὐκ ἐστὲ ἐν σαρκὶ ἀλλὰ ἐν πνεύματι, εἴπερ πνεῦμα θεοῦ οἰκεῖ ἐν ὑμῖν. εἰ δέ τις πνεῦμα Χριστοῦ οὐκ ἔχει, οὗτος οὐκ ἔστιν αὐτοῦ.
-(Romans 8:9 NA27)
+9 Ὑμεῖς δὲ οὐκ ἐστὲ ἐν σαρκὶ ἀλλʼ ἐν πνεύματι, εἴπερ πνεῦμα θεοῦ οἰκεῖ ἐν ὑμῖν. εἰ δέ τις πνεῦμα Χριστοῦ οὐκ ἔχει, οὗτος οὐκ ἔστιν αὐτοῦ.
+Romans 8:9 (NA28)

 9 But you are not in the flesh but in the Spirit since the Spirit of God dwells in you.
 Anyone who does not have the Spirit of Christ does not belong to him.
-(Romans 8:9 Possessing the Treasure New Testament V1)
+Romans 8:9 (translated from the NA28 Greek text)

 The following is from Mounces’s Complete Expository Dictionary for this word.: